crawles/text-analytics-service-example/README.md

-##Example: Text analytics as a service
+##Example: Applying machine learning to text data
 Example for deploying a Twitter sentiment analysis microservice accessible via an API.
 There are two implementatations using
 * Jupyter Notebook (via the [Jupyter Kernel Gateway](https://github.com/jupyter/kernel_gateway))
 * Flask